Soboleva-Alyona/opencl_restrict_analyzer/README.md

 ## Using the Command Line Tool

 You shall pass the path to the file with the OpenCL code (`--input`), the name of the kernel function (`--kernel`) and its arguments to the tool, as well as specify the checks to perform.
-Currently there are two checks available: `--check-address` and `--check-restrict`.
+Currently, there are two checks available: `--check-address` and `--check-restrict`.
 You must specify at least one check for the tool to run.

 ### Passing arguments